lwalma/thesis-guide-pilot/book/1b-formulate-research-question.md

 ## Step 1: Defining Components of an Information Question

-When you have done an initial exploration of your sources, take your mind map or summaries and try to formulate a question.
+When you have done an initial exploration of your sources, take your mind map or summaries and try to formulate an information search question.
 You should define the who, what, where and why you are going to study.

-<a href="https://libguides.uvt.nl/tip-tutorial/research-question" target=_blank>Tilburg University</a> has some good considerations on formulating a relevant research question for an information search.
+<a href="https://libguides.uvt.nl/tip-tutorial/research-question" target=_blank>Tilburg University</a> has some good considerations on formulating a relevant question for an information search (Lier, M. van, n.d.).
 It should be:
 - Clear
 - Specific
 - Manageable within the time you have
-(Lier, M. van., n.d.)

 ### Example Research scenario

-In this scenario, we have made a concept map from the information we have brainstormed around our subject.
-We can then use the concept map to formulate various information search questions.
-You formulate research questions by looking at the relations and dependencies of different branches of the concept map.
+In the example scenario our topic was sustainable development of car industry.
+Based on our initial brainstorming and general searches we craeted a concept map connecting our initial information.
+You can see this in the image below.
+We can now use the concept map to formulate various information search questions.
+You formulate these questions by looking at the relations and dependencies of different branches of the concept map.

 ![mindmap](1b-mindmap.jpg)
 "Mindmap" by TU Delft Library Education Support is licensed CC-BY-SA